This article is republished here from Issue 6 of Garden Culture Magazine. It originally appeared under the title, “What is Humidity”.

 The air temperature is vital to know when measuring relative humidity.
-This is because, the ‘relative’ part is essentially related to the temperature, and how saturated the air is at its current temperature.
-For example, if your grow room rises in temperature, the relative humidity will drop, so at a RH of 50%, a temperature rise from 68°F to 70°F will cause RH to drop by about 3%.
-The digital thermometer that you should be buying from the local grow shop, usually comes paired with a humidistat, and it’s an essential piece of equipment, to say the least.
+This is because the ‘relative’ part is essentially related to the temperature, and how saturated the air is at its current temperature.
+For example, if your grow room rises in temperature, the relative humidity will drop, so at an RH of 50%, a temperature rise from 68°F to 70°F will cause RH to drop by about 3%.
+The digital thermometer that you should be buying from the local grow shop usually comes paired with a humidistat, and it’s an essential piece of equipment, to say the least.

 To understand how plants operate under different humidity levels, we need to understand how a plant works.
 All plants allow carbon dioxide (CO2) to enter through their leaves via tiny openings called stomata.
 They use this gas in photosynthesis.
 The plant regulates it’s intake of CO2 by opening and closing its stomata, and as it does this, moisture in the leaf can escape.

 If your grow room humidity is low (dry), it causes the plants to transpire much more rapidly than in a higher humidity environment.
 When this happens, the leaves become flaccid and begin to wilt, and over a longer period of time the plant will close its stomata, and reduce the flow of water out of the plant.
 This is very effective at stopping water loss, but unfortunately, it also reduces the intake of CO2.
 Without an adequate supply of CO2, the cells will begin to die, and the plant will look tired and ill.